-The person in receipt of allegations or suspicions of abuse will do the following: -

-Concerns must be reported as soon as possible to (Name) \\\\\\ (hereafter the Club Safeguarding Lead telephone no: \\\\\\ who is nominated by the (Organisation) \\\\\\ to act on their behalf in dealing with the allegation or suspicion of neglect or abuse, including referring the matter on to the statutory authorities.

-The Club Safeguarding Lead may also be required by conditions of the Insurance Policy to immediately inform the Insurance Company.
-They may also be required as part of their policy to inform strategic personnel within their Organisation (Name) \\\\\\.

-In the absence of the Club Safeguarding Lead, or if the suspicions in any way involve the Club Safeguarding Lead, then the report should be made to (Name) \\\\\\ (hereafter the Deputy Club Safeguarding Lead), telephone no:

-The Local Authority Safeguarding Lead telephone number between 9.00am and 5.00pm is \\\\\\ The out of hours emergency number is \\\\\\.
-The local Police telephone number is \\\\\\.

-Suspicions must not be discussed with anyone other than those nominated above.
-A written record of the concerns should be made in accordance within Valor Combat Systems procedures and kept in a secure place.

-Whilst allegations or suspicions of abuse will normally be reported to the Club Safeguarding Lead, the absence of the Club Safeguarding Lead or Deputy Club Safeguarding Lead should not delay referral to the Local Authority Safeguarding Lead.
+The person in receipt of allegations or suspicions of abuse will do the following: - Concerns must be reported as soon as possible to (Name) (hereafted the Club Safeguarding Lead telephone no: who is nominated by the (Organisation) to act on their behalf in dealing with the allegation or suspicion of neglect or abuse, including referring the matter on to the statutor authorities.
+The Club Safeguarding Lead may also be required by conditions of the Insurance Policy t immediately inform the Insurance Company.
+They may also be required as part of their policy t inform strategic personnel within their Organisation (Name)ttelephone no: In the absence of the Club Safeguarding Lead, or if the suspicions in any way involve the Clu Safeguarding Lead, then the report should be made to (Name)(hereafter the Deputy Club Safeguarding Lead), telephone no: The Local Authority Safeguarding Lead telephone number between 9.00am and 5.00pm in the control of telephone number is The local Police telephone number is Suspicions must not be discussed with anyone other than those nominated above.
+A writte record of the concerns should be made in accordance within Valor Combat Systems procedure and kept in a secure place.
+Whilst allegations or suspicions of abuse will normally be reported to the Club Safeguardin Lead, the absence of the Club Safeguarding Lead or Deputy Club Safeguarding Lead should no delay referral to the Local Authority Safeguarding Lead.
+Valor Combat Systems will support the Club Safeguarding Lead/Deputy Club Safeguarding Lead i